Resources for online learners

-Some students in online courses report that online courses require more time and are more challenging than a traditional college course.
+Some students in online courses report that online courses require more time than a traditional college course.
 Many online students also report that they learn more and work harder.
-In an online course, the responsibility for learning is solely your responsibility—you will need self-discipline and self-directed time management skills to be successful.
+In an online course, you will need self-directed time management skills to be successful.

-However, online students also report that the first class is generally the most difficult.
+Online students report that the first class is generally the most difficult.
 Not only will you learn the course material, but you will also learn how to communicate in an online learning environment and how to manage your time.
 The mechanics of online learning will become automatic after you complete your first online course.

 In a traditional classroom, your questions can usually be answered immediately.
 You or your classmates can then ask for clarification or ask follow up questions.
 In an online learning environment, you often communicate asynchronously.
-You can ask questions, but there may be delays between each step of the communication process.
-For this reason, if you have difficulty moving forward without direction, online learning may pose a challenge.
+You can and should ask questions, but there may be delays between each step of the communication process.
+For this reason, you will be most successful if you begin your learning and especially your assignments as early as possible.